 May I use the truChIP kit with the M220 focused ultrasonicator?

-Yes, all Covaris platforms are compatible for use with truChIP kits.
+Yes, all Covaris Focused-ultrasonicators are compatible for use with truChIP kits.

 What settings should I use on the Covaris for ChIRP/Hi-C, etc.?

 ChIRP and Hi-C protocols have not been optimized in-house, but we do have customers who are using it.
-Please contact us for further guidance on this particular application.
+Please contact our Applications team for further guidance.